 It’s Christmas Eve and I’ve just arrived into the Vaclav Havel airport in Prague just after 8 pm.
 I jump onto the only bus that was around and hoped, like the other people also waiting at the curb, that it would take me into town.
 In an hour, I went from wondering if I’d have a place to sleep that night to toasting a celebratory dinner at a Tex-Mex restaurant with a Sri Lankan guy from France and two beautiful Canadian backpackers.
 The latter I met on the streets heading to my hostel and the former I met on the bus getting there.
 Strangers just a short while before and then friends who will always be a part of the story about that that time I flew into Prague on Christmas Eve.

 It’s always been about the people.
 My stories, the sights, the adventures, and even the misadventures have largely been unique because of the people I’ve met along the way.
 Thailand is Thailand for many people, but it was Thailand for me because of the time I was boiling eggs in a hot spring in Pai with a rag tag group of people I met hiking in the jungles of Chiang Mai.
-Machu Picchu was Machu Picchu because I celebrated the birthday of a friend that I met 2 months back in Thailand.
+Machu Picchu was Machu Picchu because at the top, I celebrated the birthday of a friend that I met 2 months back in Thailand.
 The truth is despite traveling alone, I rarely found myself alone.

 Oh The Books You’ll Read!